 Further Reading: Acadia University – Genetic Counseling MS.

-While there is no ranking system, the aforementioned genetic counseling programs and schools can be considered as the top-performing ones in the field of genetic counseling and biomedical research.
+While there is no ranking system, the aforementioned genetic counseling graduate programs and schools can be considered as the top-performing ones in the field of genetic counseling and biomedical research.
 All of them too were accredited by the Accreditation Council for Genetic Counseling.

 Now, have you decided what school to enroll in?